 But being by nature a clay pot, imperfect but willing to be used, there are some aspects of the vessel, like my attitude, that I need to work on if I want to be a container used for some purpose.
 Meditating on this I often think that being a vessel is like being a little milk jug.
 I have a little milk jug in my house that is old, broken and not so pretty, yet I use it all the time.
 I have often contemplated why I keep this old jug and in this I have learnt a few lessons about what it means to be a vessel for the Lord.

 - Firstly, Jesus instructs us to be filled by the Holy Spirit (Eph 5:18); this is a conscious decision to allow yourself to be filled.
 My little milk jug does not jump around refusing to receive its milk.
 But Jesus wants us to receive the Holy Spirit so that we will have something to pour out.

 We cannot meet the needs of others out of our emptiness.

 - The best little milk jugs are the ones who do the job like they are supposed to.
 Whatever you put into them is what they pour out.
 Jesus is looking for vessels which once filled, will pour it out again.
+You don’t see the milk jug refusing to pour out it’s milk.
 Acts 2 tells us that the apostles did not stay in the upper room having a holy huddle when they received the Holy Spirit but went out preaching the gospel.